 To learn more about the program, keep reading!

 The annual Citizens Academy is a free 10-week series of classes designed to teach citizens about how their local government works for them.
-The academy is held from mid-January through mid-March each year and takes participants through the various functions of City government The academy also includes a bonus session with Midland County government and presentations from area organizations including Midland Tomorrow and the Midland County Historical Society.
+The academy is held from mid-January through mid-March each year and takes participants through the various functions of City government The academy also includes a bonus session with Midland County government and presentations from area organizations including the Midland Business Alliance and the Midland County Historical Society.

-During weekly two-hour sessions, participants learn about the responsibilities of City departments and the services they provide to the community.
+During the weekly two-hour sessions, participants learn about the responsibilities of City departments and the services they provide to the community.
 Presentations and "behind-the-scenes" facility tours give participants a better understanding of the role local government plays in the quality of life that residents of Midland enjoy.

 Sessions and tours are held at various locations throughout the City, including the Law Enforcement Center, the Midland County Jail, City Hall, and more.